-If you wish to construct the building yourself we provide a handover document that details all of the connections and fittings for your building, however we provide an optional erection cost with all our quotes and we would STRONGLY advise you let our qualified and experienced erection team construct the building on site for you.
+If you wish to construct the building yourself you are free to do so, however we would STRONGLY advise you let our qualified and experienced erection team construct the building on site for you.
 With 25+ years experience it will give you peace of mind and also leave you covered if you need any after sales service.

 What’s the biggest steel building you can make?